Film clip. Voices of a People’s History.

-Film clip.
-Cindy Sheehan’s “It’s Time the Antiwar Choir Started Singing” (2005) is read by Marisa Tomei and Staceyann Chin.
-From “Voices of a People’s History of the United States.”
+Dramatic reading of Cindy Sheehan’s speech “It’s Time the Antiwar Choir Started Singing” (2005) is read by Marisa Tomei and Staceyann Chin.

 Cindy Sheehan’s son Casey was killed in Iraq on April 4, 2004.
 She read this speech at the Veterans for Peace Convention and the next day she was camping outside then President George W. Bush vacation home.
 Bush refused to meet with her but Sheehan galvanized sentiment against the occupation of Iraq.

 Cindy Sheehan’s Speech to the Veterans for Peace Convention (August 5, 2005) is read by Marisa Tomei, during an evening of performances October 5, 2005, at the Japanese American Cultural and Community Center George and Sakaye Aratani Japan America Theatre, Los Angeles, California.
 The excerpt is from Voices of a People’s History of the United States edited by Howard Zinn and Anthony Arnove.

 Cindy Sheehan’s speech is also read by Staceyann Chin at an evening of performances May 2, 2007, at The Great Hall at Cooper Union, New York, NY.